A Tough Decision: Surgery or Alternatives

 It is wise to do your homework.
 The first decision to be made is whether or not to have surgery.
 Once that is made, it will thereafter allow you to take the next step.
 If surgery is your choice, then it will lead you to inquire about who, what, and where.
 Long term effects?
 Try to talk to persons who have had surgery over 10-25 years ago, not two years ago.
 The initial failures of surgery are not usually apparent till adulthood.

-- If you pursue a non-surgical approach, it is important to discuss your personal questions with the doctor involved with the treatment, and to get comprehensive answers, to feel comfortable that the treating doctor has had years of experience in this field and understands all of your needs.
+- If you pursue a non-surgical approach, it is important to discuss your personal questions with the doctor involved in the scoliosis alternative treatment procedure, and to get comprehensive answers, to feel comfortable that the treating doctor has had years of experience in this field and understands all of your needs.

 - Finally, make a choice; it is crucial to have complete faith in the final decision.
 Of course, always be willing to ask questions.
 The proper choice can mean the difference between a normal healthy life for you or a loved one or a debilitating future.

 Remember, the least invasive approach should always be tried first; you can always obtain surgery as a last resort.
 Do not let doctors scare you into rushing to the operating table due to being told that ‘it may become much worse so we need to operate right away’.
 There is almost always enough of a window of opportunity to make a rational choice.

 Sincerely, Dr. Daniel S. Hersh